In this Topic:

 Variant, Objects, and Arrays¶

-$, while subsequent characters may be alphanumeric,
+$, while subsequent characters can be alphanumeric,

 Null and Undefined Values¶

 undefined value in addition to null.